Portugal pins economic hopes on early reopening of tourism | DW | 12.05.2020

 "We cannot and will not watch every tourist with their own personal police officers on the beach," Fernandes argues, insisting that all the government can do is "appeal to people's sense of responsibility" in observing the rules.

-Informing people about coronavirus risks and responsible individual behavior have so far proven successful in containing the outbreak in Portugal, he stresses, where only about 1,000 people have died — just a dozen of them in the Algarve holiday region.
+Informing people about coronavirus risks and responsible individual behavior have so far proven successful in containing the outbreak in Portugal, he stresses, where only about 1,000 people have died, with just a dozen of them in the Algarve holiday region.

 Despite the government warning easing measures could be taken back swiftly in view of a second wave of infections, the tourism official claims Portugal is "ready for a summer of tourism."

-Travel agent Daniela Tome, however, is skeptical about a return to normality in the travel business as early as June.
-"People on vacation tend to be less inclined to obey the rules and sometimes go off the rails," she says, and fears a massive influx of holidaymakers from abroad will undo the country's progress in fighting the pandemic, and "lead into a new catastrophe."
+Yet travel agent Tome is skeptical about a return to normality in the travel business as early as June.
+"People on vacation tend to be less inclined to obey the rules and sometimes go off the rails," she says.
+She fears a massive influx of holidaymakers from abroad will undo the country's progress in fighting the pandemic and "lead into a new catastrophe."

 But both the fears and the hopes in Portugal's travel industry might turn out to be overblown.
 As hotels are gradually reopening and foreign bookings for the main holiday season, July and August, are slowly rising, the government in Lisbon has called on the Portuguese to spend their holidays in their own country to soften the blow from fewer foreign arrivals.